 Program Information

 Each program has specific ways they do things.
-Familiarize yourself with the program you'll be entering and make sure you know what will be expected of you as an academic student.
+Familiarize yourself with the program you will be entering and make sure you know what will be expected of you as an academic student.

 Find your program in the list below.